godotengine/godot-docs/tutorials/step_by_step/scripting.rst

 .. image:: /img/addscript.png

-The script creation dialog will popup.
+The script creation dialog will pop up.
 This dialog allows to select the language, class name, etc. GDScript does not use class names in script files, so that field is not editable.
 The script should inherit from "Panel" (as it is meant to extend the node, which is of Panel type,